celo-org/celo-monorepo/packages/docs/operations-manual/key-management/detailed.md

 # If celocli is unavailable on the attestations node, the proof-of-possession can be generated with celo-blockchain
 docker run -v $PWD:/root/.celo --rm -it $CELO_IMAGE account proof-of-possession $SIGNER_TO_AUTHORIZE $LOCKED_GOLD_ACCOUNT

 # Authorize the attestation signer.
-Note that the Locked Gold Account private key must be available.
+Note that the Locked CELO Account private key must be available.
 celocli account:authorize --from $LOCKED_GOLD_ACCOUNT --role attestations --signer $SIGNER_TO_AUTHORIZE --signature $SIGNER_PROOF_OF_POSSESSION --useLedger

 # Confirm that the vote signer was authorized